jmtrappier/local-ai-packaged/README.md

 1. Run the commands as root to open up the necessary ports:
    - ufw enable
    - ufw allow 8000 && ufw allow 3001 && ufw allow 3000 && ufw allow 5678 && ufw allow 80 && ufw allow 443
-   - ufw allow 8080 (if you want to expose SearXNG)
+   - ufw allow 8080 (if you want to expose SearXNG and the Traefik dashboard)
    - ufw allow 11434 (if you want to expose Ollama)
    - ufw reload

-2. Set up A records for your DNS provider to point your subdomains you'll set up in the .env file for Caddy to the IP address of your cloud instance.
+2. Set up A records for your DNS provider to point your subdomains you'll set up in the .env file for Traefik to the IP address of your cloud instance.

    For example, A record to point n8n to [cloud instance IP] for n8n.yourdomain.com